-Inman Park real estate includes some of Atlanta’s most classic homes ranging from 1920’s Bungalows to ornate Victorian era homes that have been masterfully restored.
+Inman Park real estate features some of Atlanta’s most classic homes.
+For example, architectural styles here range from 1920’s bungalows to ornate victorian era homes.

-And in the past few years, Inman Park has seen many new condo, loft and apartment buildings constructed in the heart of the neighborhood.
-There really is a very wide selection of properties from which to choose.
+Moreover, in the past decade Inman Park has seen a variety of new real estate options spring up.
+For instance, new condo, loft and apartment buildings have been constructed in the heart of the neighborhood.

 Walkable And Bikeable

 Living in Inman Park means you can walk to shops and restaurants.
-Or walk or cycle along Atlanta’s Beltline or explore Freedom Park, the largest linear passive park in Atlanta with 210 acres of idyllic green space.
-Inman Park is one of the five best walkable Atlanta neighborhoods and one of the best Atlanta neighborhoods for cycling.
+In addition, you can walk or cycle along Atlanta’s Beltline or explore Freedom Park.
+It’s the largest linear passive park in Atlanta with 210 acres of idyllic green space.

-With the advent of the Atlanta Beltline, Freedom Park is a crucial conduit to mobility throughout the city by cycling or by foot.
-From Inman Park, the Freedom Park trails will connect you to Little 5 Points, downtown Atlanta, Old Fourth Ward, The Atlanta BeltLine, Grant Park, Candler Park, Poncey-Highland, The Martin Luther King, Jr. National Historic Site, Virginia Highland, Piedmont Park and much more.
+With the advent of the Atlanta Beltline, Freedom Park has become a crucial conduit to mobility throughout the city by cycling or by foot.
+From Inman Park, the Freedom Park trails will connect you to Little 5 Points, Downtown Atlanta, Old Fourth Ward, The Atlanta BeltLine, Grant Park, Candler Park, Poncey Highland, The Martin Luther King, Jr. National Historic Site, Virginia Highland, Piedmont Park and much more.

 Talk With Us